Dual Credit Opportunities

 Advanced Standing Courses

 are taught by high school teachers using high school curriculum determined to be a close match to an NWTC course.
-A student must earn a “B” or better to receive advanced standing.
+A student must earn a “B” or better to receive advanced standing and a matriculated WTCS program student and enrolled in coursework to claim the credit(s).
 Advanced standing courses may earn a student the opportunity to skip an introductory level course in their program and advance to the next level.
-Advanced Standing agreements are transferrable to all schools within the Technical College System.
+Advanced Standing agreements are transferrable to all schools within the Wisconsin Technical College System.
+Advanced Standing agreements are seldom accepted outside the Wisconsin Technical College System.

 Transcribed Credit Courses